-We’ll be discussing the different positions in fantasy football, and how many of each position you should have to be successful!
+We’ll be discussing the different positions in fantasy football, and how many of each position for fantasy football!

 The players on your team line up in different spots depending on what type of player they are.
 For example, quarterbacks typically start at QB but can also play at any other position.
 That’s why it’s important to know which player plays where before drafting or trading players.

 How Many of Each Position for Fantasy Football?

 There is no fixed rule on how many players do you draft in fantasy football.
 It depends on how many owners of the typical fantasy league you are playing.
 If 80% of fantasy leagues have 12 teams, then you can probably have 12 players for each position.
 Some leagues have fewer teams, so the strategy is a little more difficult when it comes to making sure that you have enough players at each position.

 View more: How many players on a college football team